dhanrajdadhich78/AI/README.md

 [![Mailing List](https://img.shields.io/badge/Mailing%20List-FOSSASIA-blue.svg)](mailto:susiai@googlegroups.com)
 [![Twitter Follow](https://img.shields.io/twitter/follow/susiai_.svg?style=social&label=Follow&maxAge=2592000?style=flat-square)](https://twitter.com/susiai_) -->

-The main feature of the app is to provide a conversational interface to provide intelligent answers using the loklak/AskSusi infrastructure.
+The main feature of the app is to provide a conversational interface to provide intelligent answers <!-- using the loklak/AskSusi infrastructure-->.
 The app also offers login functionalities to connect to other services and store personal data.
-Additionally, the application uses data provided by the user's phone to improve Susi answers.
+Additionally, the application uses data provided by the user's phone to improve answers.
 Geolocation information, for example, helps to offer better answers related to questions about "things nearby".

 ## Roadmap